 I’m Excited To Get Married, So Why Am I Anxious?

 It’s not uncommon for people to have “wedding day jitters” or even experience a case of cold feet before they walk down the aisle.
-But there’s a difference between feelings of butterflies or nerves and actual anxiety over getting married.
+However, there’s a difference between feelings of butterflies or nerves and actual anxiety over getting married.

 You might be quick to criticize yourself if you’re feeling anxious.
-You know you’re excited about getting married.
-So, where are those anxious feelings coming from?
+You know you’re excited about getting married, so where are those anxious feelings coming from?
 Do they mean anything?
 Most importantly, what can you do about them?

 Marriage Is a Major Life Change

 It’s easy to get caught up in wedding planning and preparing for the big day.
-So, when you get a moment or two to think about your actual marriage, it can be a little overwhelming.
+However, when you get a moment or two to think about your actual marriage, it can be a little overwhelming.

 The “What Ifs” Take Over

-All of those “what ifs” can come flooding into your mind before your big day.
-When they all start to come at once, they feel more overwhelming and scary than they really are.
 It’s the work and effort you put into a marriage that makes it so great, so don’t let those hypothetical situations drag you down.

 Social Pressures

 When you’re about to get married, you’re likely going to hear a lot of advice and opinions from people in your life.
-Family members and friends might mean well when they tell you what to do and expect.
-But don’t feel like you have to listen to every piece of advice.
+Family members and friends might mean well when they tell you what to do and expect but don’t feel like you have to listen to every piece of advice.

 How Can You Deal With Marriage Anxiety?